 Kindai University was founded in 1949 with the merger of Osaka Technical College (founded in 1925) and Osaka Science and Engineering University (established in 1943).
-Kindai University is now one of western Japan’s largest universities.
-Nowadays, the university is comprised of 14 faculties with 48 departments, 11 graduate schools, a graduate law school, 17 research facilities, two junior colleges, 18 associated primary and secondary schools, and two teaching hospitals.
-The university continuously expands its educational programs and facilities to meet the needs of today’s rapidly changing society.
+Nowadays, Kindai University has become one of western Japan’s largest universities, and continuously expands its educational programs and facilities to meet the needs of today’s rapidly changing society.

 - Koichi Seko